FlatAssembler/PicoBlaze_Simulator_for_Android/README.md

 <del>UPDATE on 10/08/2023: The development of this program has been falling behind the development of the PicoBlaze Simulator in JavaScript ever since the addition of the `display` preprocessor directive into PicoBlaze Simulator in JavaScript.
 Right now, the examples "*Decimal to Binary*" (the new version which includes `display`ing some messages) and "*Preprocessor Test*" do not assemble in PicoBlaze Simulator for Android.</del>

-UPDATE on 13/08/2023: I have tried to make using the `display` preprocessor directive here a no-operation, rather than an error.
-However, I haven't tested that yet.
+UPDATE on 13/08/2023: I have tried to make using the `display` preprocessor directive here a no-operation, rather than an error. <del>However, I haven't tested that yet.</del> (UPDATE: I have tested that and it works.)